Mr. Breadwinner’s Burden…

 For bonus reading, check out my friend Ember’s enlightening post on why it’s good to fight with your husband.

 I’m your wife, that’s a mighty high title, you’re supposed to be able to tell me things without fearing judgement.
 We are a team, we are the same person.
 Remember when I was going through a very similar situation with my blog?
 I tried really hard to grow my stats but they were stuck at that number.
-It’s the same feeling of never being able to measure up to someone else who may simply be better, like how you feel about the other Jared.
+It’s the same feeling of never being able to measure up to someone else who may simply be better, like how you feel about the other Hubby.

 We just connected.
 So the conversation in a few sentences not only alleviated the stress but it brought us even closer in our pain.
 The whole fighting could have been avoided if those feelings hadn’t been bottled up.
 So here is what we’re going to do…